Risk Management and Countermeasures

 (4)Risks related to investments, etc.

 To strengthen the management foundation, the Group may establish subsidiaries or affiliates or engage in capital alliances with other companies.
 When investing, the Group considers the investment risk in making the decision.
 The investment value is then checked regularly to determine recoverability.
-At that time, the irrecoverable amount is estimated if necessary, and an allowance is recorded.
+At that time, the policy is to estimate the irrecoverable amount and record an allowance as required.
 However, if the investee's business performance or financial standing worsens more than anticipated, it could impact the Group's performance.

 The Company group holds shares long term for the purpose of strengthening and facilitating business relationships and alliances.
 Impairment accounting has been applied to some of these shares, but we believe there is sufficient investment value from subsequent business results of the investee, their financial standing, and stock price movement.
 However, in the event of unforeseen circumstances in the Japanese economy or the situation overseas, a valuation loss from a drop in stock price could impact the Group's performance.